DomeshSinha/Ideakart_clone/README.md

 Deployment:
 To deploy this project run
-About the project: This is a team project, built by us in the Construct Week- Unit 3at Masai School.
+About the project: This is a solo project, built by me in the Construct Week- Unit 2 Masai School.

-TEAM MEMBERS
-1. Aditya joarder
-2. Pawan
-3. Akshay Sunil Bhagwatkar
-4. Sakshi Gupta
-5. Chaitali Dinesh Amale
-6. Somyakant Mohapatra

 Technology Used
 •	HTML